mattiasegly/docker-ddclient/README.md

 # docker-rpi-ddclient
-Raspberry Pi Docker Container for Dynamic DNS Updates<BR>
+Raspberry Pi Docker Container for Loopia DynDNS Updates<BR>
 Creates a config to set and update the IP address for your Loopia domain.

 Run with:<BR>